Chase-William/ASA-Automation/README.md

 ## Functions

-### AutoClicker
+### Auto Clicker

-Performs a left click every 50 milliseconds.
+By default performs a left click at a specified interval, but can configured to send keystrokes isntead of left click.
+To modify the keystroke sent, simply change and set a new keystroke in the *keystroke* hotkey box labeled *Keystroke:*.

 To change the auto click speed read <a href="#change_autoclick_interval">here</a>.